This article covers the fees related to selling on Amazon including Amazon FBA Fees and outlines how to use the Amazon FBA Fees Calculator.

 |Score less than 350(Six weeks before the current quarter ends AND at the end of the current quarter)||Score of 350 or more|

 |Monthly Inventory Storage Overage Fee||$10 per cubic foot over the storage limit||Not applicable|

 The seller’s score can go from 0 to 1k and you need a score of at least 400 puts if you want to have unrestricted storage and all the benefits.
 Having a lower score than this would mean that you need to improve as a seller.
 Amazon hasn’t revealed exactly how they calculate the scores, but some factors that definitively affect it are sell-through rates, excess inventory, current in-stock inventory, and stranded inventory.

 Amazon fees are a complex matter that's paramount to master if you want to succeed selling on Amazon, and doing your homework by computing products detailed fees is essential before sourcing and purchasing them from your suppliers.

-As part of your Product Research process, you can leverage DataHawk not only to get product launch ideas, but also to instantly unveil their related Amazon fees, including FBA fees and referral fees.
+As part of your Amazon Product Research process, you can leverage DataHawk not only to get product launch ideas but also to instantly unveil their related Amazon fees, including Amazon FBA fees and referral fees.